Funding a clean energy future for frontline communities

 - Priority populations for workforce and contractor development projects: Women, people of color, people with disabilities, and people who are chronically underemployed are identified as priority populations for grants that address workforce and contractor development.
 These populations have not had equitable access to workforce and contractor opportunities associated with the clean economy.
 Developing a diverse and well-trained workforce and contractor pool in the clean energy field requires reaching these populations and addressing the barriers that have prevented their full participation in this field.

-PCEF is guided by a nine-member Grant Committee of diverse Portland residents.
-The Grant Committee makes funding recommendations to the Mayor and City Council and evaluates the effectiveness of the Fund achieving the goals of the initiative.
+Diverse Portland residents are represented on the nine-member grant committee, known as the PCEF Committee, which makes funding recommendations to the Mayor and City Council and evaluates the effectiveness of how PCEF is working to achieve the goals of the initiative.

-Membership of this committee must reflect the racial, ethnic and economic diversity of the City of Portland; include at least two residents living east of 82nd Avenue; and possess significant experience in the types of projects supported by the Fund.
-Project staff are housed at the City’s Bureau of Planning and Sustainability.
+Membership of this committee must reflect the racial, ethnic and economic diversity of the City of Portland; include at least two residents living east of 82nd Avenue; and possess significant experience in the types of projects supported by PCEF.
+The PCEF program and its small team are located within the City of Portland Bureau of Planning and Sustainability.

 The guiding principles are:

 Justice driven.
 Advance systems change that addresses historic and current discrimination.
 Center all disadvantaged and marginalized groups – particularly Black and Indigenous people.

 Accountable.
 Implement transparent funding, oversight, and engagement processes that promote continuous learning, programmatic checks and balances, and improvement.
 Demonstrate achievement of equitable social, economic, and environmental benefit.
 Remain accountable to target beneficiaries, grantees, and all Portlanders.